EthanTheFanger/FaceRecognition/README.md

 # FaceRecognition
-A program that would detect people's faces in a camera
+A program that uses a Siamese Network that would detect people's faces in a camera